marcincuber/eks/README.md

 1. Dynamic basion host
 1. Automatically configure aws-auth configmap for worker nodes to join the cluster
 1. OpenID Connect provider which can be used to assign IAM roles to service accounts in k8s
-1. NodeDrainer lambda which will drain worker nodes during rollingUpdate of the nodes (This is only applicable to spot worker nodes)
+1. NodeDrainer lambda which will drain worker nodes during rollingUpdate of the nodes (This is only applicable to spot worker nodes).
+Node drainer lambda is maintained in https://github.com/marcincuber/tf-k8s-node-drainer
 1. IAM Roles for service accounts such as aws-node, cluster-autoscaler, alb-ingress-controller, external-secrets (Role arns are used when you deploy kubernetes addons with Service Accounts that make use of OIDC provider)

 ## Docs and other additional resources